About Orthodontics & Orthodontic Braces

 Few people are born with perfectly straight and properly aligned teeth.
-Orthodontics is a specialized dental practice that uses various techniques and appliances (such as dental bonding and dental braces) to correct imperfect bites (or “malocclusions”) caused by crowded, crooked or misaligned teeth.
+Orthodontics is a specialized dental practice that uses various techniques and appliances (such as dental bonding and orthodontic braces) to correct imperfect bites (or “malocclusions”) caused by crowded, crooked, or misaligned teeth.

-Many of our Cambridge, Fergus, and Toronto dental patients consider only the aesthetic benefits to be gained from correcting these conditions, and it’s true that treatment can do wonders for the self-confidence of patients embarrassed about their smiles.
-However, an improper bite can also adversely affect your overall oral health, your speech and even your nutrition.
+Many of our dental patients consider only the aesthetic benefits to be gained from correcting these conditions.
+However, it’s true that treatment can do wonders for the self-confidence of patients embarrassed about their smiles.
+An improper bite can also adversely affect your overall oral health, your speech, and even your nutrition.

 We at County Dental recommend that children have a complete orthodontic exam by age 7, but older children and even adults can still benefit.
-No matter your age, there is no such thing as too late get the orthodontic treatment you need.
-No more waiting for emergency dental repairs and no need for parents to miss work or children to miss school.
+No matter your age, there is no such thing as too late get the orthodontic braces, if you need them.
+Don’t wait for emergency dental repairs and there’s no need for parents to miss work or children to miss school.

-Braces are still the most common form of orthodontic; however, there have been significant advances in recent years the design of braces.
+Braces are still the most common form of orthodontics; however, there have been significant advances in recent years in the design of orthodontic braces.
 Patients worried about the discomfort and embarrassment of having a “metal mouth” should know that there are new options now available.

 “Clear” Braces – These are composed of either porcelain or advanced plastic resin.
 By blending better with your natural tooth color, most patients find them to be less evident.

 Lingual Braces – These braces employ brackets attached along the back sides of the teeth, effectively making them invisible.